Toronto Eyelid Surgery: Blepharoplasty

 People with circulatory, ophthalmological, or serious medical conditions must rely on the diagnostic skills of their own personal specialists to determine whether Blepharoplasty is an option to consider.

-Eyelid Surgery- What Happens At Your Consultation?
+Eyelid Surgery- What Happens during Your Consultation?

 Consultation with the facial plastic surgeon can help you decide whether any additional, complementary surgery would increase the success of the eyelid surgery.
 Your surgeon might recommend planning a simultaneous forehead lift to correct a drooping brow and smooth the forehead, or skin resurfacing to remove the fine line wrinkling in the eye area.